cap-js/docs/java/plugin_concept.md

 ### Maven GroupId and Java packages

 Of course it's up to your project / plugin how you call the corresponding Maven GroupId and Java packages.
-In order to avoid confusion and also to make responsiblities clear `com.sap.cds` for GroupId and Java package names are reserved for components maintained by the CAP Java team and must not be used for external plugins.
+In order to avoid confusion and also to make responsibilities clear `com.sap.cds` for GroupId and Java package names are reserved for components maintained by the CAP Java team and must not be used for external plugins.
 This rule also includes sub-structures to `com.sap.cds` like `com.sap.cds.foo.plugin`.

 ## Sharing Reusable CDS Models via Maven artifacts